 * An intoxicated Poe might have been taken from place to place to vote on the day his body was found.
 It was not a normal tavern outside of which the poet was found—Gunner’s Hall was also Ryan’s 4th Ward Polls.
 Taverns were common election gathering spots, and citizens received drinks as an incentive for voting.
 (What a way to ensure a high turnout!)

 * Did Poe suffer character assassination at the hands of a literary enemy?
 Almost certainly—and no surprise there.
 I’ve already taken note, in a prior post, of Poe’s needless alienation of Henry Wadsworth Longfellow and James Russell Lowell.
 Lowell was content to satirize him, while Longfellow, with unbelievable Christian forbearance considering that Poe had wrongly accused him of plagiarism, had offered a tribute when his body was reinterred in 1875.
 Rufus Wilmot Griswold was more willful, and damaging to Poe’s ultimate reputation, than his fellow Northern writers.
 What began as at least some respect between the two men had quickly degenerated by 1844 into active dislike.
 Two days after Poe’s death, Griswold had contributed a piece (signed “Ludwig”) that had appeared in the New York Tribune.
-The critic’s dislike was so widely know that his role in its writing was quickly exposed.
+The critic’s dislike was so widely known that his role in its writing was quickly exposed.
 That did not, however, stop him from writing a biography of the poet that blackened Poe’s name with one fabrication and falsehood after another (e.g., Poe’s honorable discharge from the Army, he wrote, was a case of desertion).

 * Who was the “Reynolds” that the delirious Poe mumbled about in the hospital?
 Nobody knows.